opencodeiiita/Code-Digger/Tasks/task10-sanyam-and-primes/problem.md

 ```

 #### Note:
 You must code an efficient solution.
-It should run under `1.5s` on a local machine.
+It should run under `1.5s` on your local machine.